AlekseyBykov/pets.spring-boot-monolith/README.md

 Represents the Application tier(known as *backend*) in three-tier design.
 Typical layered architecture: API calls is processed from the Controller layer to the Persistence layer through the Service layer.

+The component can be represented as a microservice.

 Includes:

 * Secured endpoints by using Basic Authentication